binaryage/totalspaces-web/coming-features.md

 ## Full screen apps

-Although TotalSpaces supports full screen apps, they could be visualised in the select grid view, and with more options as to how they can be navigated to.
+Although TotalSpaces supports full screen apps, they could be visualised in the overview grid view, and with more options as to how they can be navigated to.

-## Multi monitors

-The select grid could show both (or all) monitors' contents, not just the main screen.

 ## App window dragging